LeoDog896/game-solver/book/src/performance.md

 can save a lot of time, since there are multiple tree-pruning related optimizations that benefit from good moves being chosen first.

+You can also use `game-solver`'s [reinforcement learning](./reinforcement_learning.md) method, which is highly reccomended as it saves time on manual implementation.

 If possible, try to "guess" the score of a move, and sort the moves by that score.

 ### Efficient Bitboards